What is the rallying cry of male incels everywhere?

-Now, before you hit the ‘Back’ button on your browser, understand that I’m being facetious.
+Now, before you hit the ‘Back’ button on your browser, understand that I’m NOT being misogynist or facetious.
 I know there are other angles to this, and I’ll touch upon them.
 Just give me a minute.

 So I watched The Irishman a few months ago, and amidst all the bloodshed, there was one scene that was genuinely heart-wrenching.
 It was where Frank (Robert DeNiro) tried to talk and catch up with his estranged daughter at the bank where she worked.
-Upon seeing her father, however, she put up a “Next Window Please” sign and walked away without saying a word.
+However, upon seeing her father, she put up a “Next Window Please” sign and walked away without saying a word.

 “Peggy, I just want to talk.”
 Frank pleaded.

 Frank got out of prison not too long before that, and his physical body was beginning to crumble.
 He was no longer the brutish, powerful hitman for the mob.
 He was reduced to an old man that could barely walk his way around his own home.